Discover Our Justice Administration Degree Program

 The world today craves security and stability.
 That's why it's essential that strong, objective, community minded individuals get involved in keeping the peace.
 If you're the kind of person who wants to make a positive impact in your community and build a career you can be proud of, then Justice Administration might be the right path for you.

 Law enforcement, corrections, and other criminal justice professionals face challenges every day, from physical danger to issues of politics, ethics and personal judgment.
-According to the Bureau of Labor Statistics for many federal agency positions, a bachelor's degree is required.* When you earn your bachelor's degree in Justice Administration from DeVry University, you can gain the skills, knowledge and experience needed to carry out the duties of a professional in corrections, digital forensics, homeland security studies or policing.
+When you earn your bachelor's degree in Justice Administration from DeVry University, you can gain the skills, knowledge and experience needed to carry out the duties of a professional in corrections, digital forensics, homeland security studies or policing.